 Goodbye, Summer!
-It was a shock to my inner-gardener when I stepped out onto to the terrace this morning to find the straw-hat season packing up, moving on.
-Without so much as a 'by your leave'.
+It was a shock to my inner-gardener when I stepped out onto the terrace this morning to find the straw-hat season packing up and moving on.
+Without so much as a 'by your leave.'
 How did this happen?

 Now it's time to say goodbye to all that.
-Goodbye, as well, to the coach-lamps that cast a magical glow over the table in the evening.
-Lamps that are a perennial reminder of the adage: One man's trash is an other man's treasure.
-When a neighbor, many years ago, tossed them out, we scooped them up and gave them a new life.
-An outdoors-y life!
-One surrounded by white lace hydrangea, variegated hosta and hot-pink mandevilla that have a habit of scampering to the top of the trellis.
+Goodbye to the coach-lamps that cast a magical glow over the table in the evening.
+Those lamps are a perennial reminder of the old adage: One man's trash is an other man's treasure.
+When a neighbor tossed them out years ago, we rescued them to give them a new life.
+An outdoorsy life!
+One surrounded by white lace hydrangea, variegated hosta marginata, and hot-pink mandevilla with a habit of scampering to the top of the trellis.
 But wait a second, are we rushing things?

 Au contraire!
 For on the north side of the terrace, the gnarled and woody kiwi vines, a bellwether in the world of gardening, are telling another story.
-Half the yellowed leaves lie scattered on the ground, with the hangars-on fading fast.
-I remind myself that these vines are the first to sally forth each spring, to leaf out in late March when all the world is half-frozen, as well as first to leave the party.
-Which is when I notice the moss growing alongside the roots of the kiwi.
-Moss that browns out in the summertime, is a bright green—as bright a green as any seen in the rock-strewn fields of County Clare.
-And as velvety as a caterpillar’s back.
+Half the yellowed leaves lie scattered on the ground, the hangers-on fading fast.
+I remind myself that these vines are the first to sally forth each spring, to leaf out in late March when all the world is half-frozen, and the first to leave the party.
+At which I notice the moss growing atop the roots of the vines.
+A moss that browns out in the summertime, is now a bright green—as bright a green as any seen in the rock-strewn fields of County Clare—and as velvety as a caterpillar’s back.

 Tell Me More...

-It's that plants that live year-round on a New York City terrace need to be able to withstand the frigid Arctic winds that sneak down across the Canadian border; the heavy soakings from a Nor’easter; and the heat radiating off the terra cotta tiles on summer afternoons.
+Plants that live year-round on a New York City terrace need to withstand frigid Arctic winds that sneak down across the Canadian border, heavy soakings from a Nor’easter, and the blistering heat radiating off the terra cotta tiles on summer afternoons.
 In a word, the plant must be hardy in all seasons.
-Hardiness counts.

 You've Gotta' Love It

 But this is all so sudden!
 I’m not quite prepared, not quite ready to say goodbye.
-Not quite willing to stash the throw pillows -- pillows that soften the wood benches and remind us of the important things in life -- in the storage bin.
+Not quite willing to stash the throw pillows—pillows that soften the wood benches and remind us of the important things in life—in the bin.